Compressing Over-the-Counter Markets: Proofs

-For sake of clarity, in the following we only focus the notation on the set of edges for the computation of excess.
-In general, let us decompose the set of edges E in two subsets A and B such that $E = A \cup B$ and $\sum_{ij} e_{ij} = \sum_{ij} a_{ij} + \sum_{ij} b_{ij}$.
-We want to verify if
+\begin{proof} For sake of clarity, in the following we only focus the notation on the set of edges for the computation of excess.
+In general, let us decompose the set of edges $E$ in two subsets $E^1$ and $E^2$ such that $E = E^1 \cup E^2$ and .